 Holidays outside Europe

-There are no reciprocal health agreements between the UK and countries outside Europe, including Turkey, India and Morocco.
+There are no reciprocal health agreements between the UK and countries outside Europe, including Turkey, India, Nepal and Morocco.
 It is therefore all the more important that you have comprehensive personal travel insurance to cover you in the case of illness or an accident.
 Please see our travelling outside Europe page for further information.

 Advice on foreign travel

 The Foreign and Commonwealth Office produces up-to-date travel information to help British travellers make informed decisions about travelling abroad.
 For further information, please visit www.gov.uk/foreign-travel-advice and www.gov.uk/travelaware (you can also download a copy of the FCO’s Plan.Pack.Explore leaflet which gives general advice on how to ensure you have a trouble-free holiday).

 We offer a personal holiday insurance policy specifically tailored to our type of holiday by Fogg Travel Insurance, whose cover is among the most comprehensive available.
 In addition to emergency medical assistance, the policy provides cover for cancellation and travel disruption in many cases.
 If you are taking a cycling holiday, it even provides cover if your hired bicycle is extensively damaged or stolen while securely locked to an immovable object.
-For skiing holidays, it provides wide-ranging winter cover, including downhill ski cover.
+For winter holidays, it provides wide-ranging winter sports cover.